Let your research retire some of your educational debt

 Why should you apply?

 We encourage you to consider the loan repayment program if you meet the eligibility requirements.
 There’s even some evidence linking participation in the LRP program to success in securing a grant later on.
 One evaluation found that funded Loan Repayment Program applicants were more likely to apply for and receive a subsequent NIH research project grant or career award (PDF 2.2MB) than were non-funded applicants.
-For more on this, see the Executive Summary (PDF 408KB) from the NIH Advisory Committee to the Director Physician-Scientist Workforce Working Group Report.
+For more on this, see the NIH Advisory Committee to the Director Physician-Scientist Workforce Working Group Report.

 Eligibility and the application process for loan repayment